 James Earl Ray confessed to the killing of Dr. King.
 He was tried, found guilty and sentenced to 99 years in prison.
 He died in 1999 still imprisoned.

 25. Was James Earl Ray guilty?

 After his conviction, Ray recanted his confession and claimed that he was an innocent member of an assassination plot against Dr. King.
-No credible evidence has been found to prove his claim.

 26. Did Dr. King smoke or drink?

 27. Did Mrs. King work?